 Furthermore SIM publishes the Netherlands Quarterly of Human Rights and SIM specials.

 SIM’s documentation centre has built up a unique collection of documents and case-law concerning an extensive range of human rights issues.
 The collection comprises, inter alia, academic publications, documents from intergovernmental organizations, and documents from non-governmental organizations.
-In addition, the SIM collection includes (hand)books, bibliographies, reference books and periodicals.
-In February 2013 this collection is relocated to UBU Binnenstad (Drift 27).
+In February 2013 this collection is relocated to UB Binnenstad (Drift 27).
 Several databases make the collection accessible.
 Other databases contain international jurisprudence, international instruments, and general comments/concluding observations.
-These databases are online accessible on the SIM Documentation site.

 A list of recent changes to the SIM-website and the SIM-databases is also available.